rust-lang/prev.rust-lang.org/faq.md

 ### How do I do global variables in Rust?

 Globals in Rust can be done using `const` declarations for compile-time computed global constants, while `static` can be used for mutable globals.
-Note that modifying a `static` variable requires the use of `unsafe`, as it allows for data races, one of the things guaranteed not to happen in safe Rust.
+Note that modifying a `static mut` variable requires the use of `unsafe`, as it allows for data races, one of the things guaranteed not to happen in safe Rust.
 One important distinction between `const` and `static` values is that you can take references to `static` values, but not references to `const` values, which don't have a specified memory location.
 For more information on `const` vs. `static`, read [the Rust book](https://doc.rust-lang.org/book/const-and-static.html).

-You can also use the `RefCell` and `Option` type to provide interior mutability of an optional global value.
-It is important to note that `RefCell`s are not thread-safe.

 ### How can I set compile-time constants that are defined procedurally?